Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In order to determine when a specific examination is being offered, you must check the schedule of announced examinations.
 Examinations are prepared and scheduled by the New York State Civil Service Commission.
 Orange County Civil Service requests examinations to be scheduled based on factors such as the number of positions, the length of the current eligible list, the age of the list, and the turnover of employees within the title.
 Eligible lists are established for a minimum of one year up to a maximum of four years.

-If you have applied for any other civil service examination(s) scheduled on the same date for other jurisdictions (excluding New York City), complete the Cross-Filer Form and submit it with your application.
-You must make arrangements to take all exams at one site and notify all other agencies involved no later than two (2) weeks before the test date.
+If you have applied for any other civil service examination(s) scheduled on the same date for other jurisdictions (excluding New York City), complete the Cross-Filer Form (PDF) and submit it with your application.
+You must make arrangements to take all exams at one site and notify all other agencies involved no later than 2 weeks before the test date.

 If you have applied for both State and local agency exams, you must make arrangements to take all exams at the NYS exam site by completing the Cross-Filer Form and submitting it with your application.